briankibiku/python-series/README.md

 Interpretation is necessary due to different underlying CPU architectures on different machines hence the need for **Python Virtual Machine** to convert the ByteCode into target machine code.

+CPython is the reference implementation of the Python programming language.
+Written in C and Python, CPython is the default and most widely used implementation of the Python language.
+CPython can be defined as both an interpreter and a compiler as it compiles Python code into bytecode before interpreting it.

 ### Topics

 1. Python at a glance (Data types, arithmetic ops )